chrisgaun/k8s-in-cloud-hands-on-training/docs/demos/00-basics.md

 cd kdemo
 ```

-Inside the kdemo project directory there‚Äôs a `kubernetes/` folder with a few yaml files you can use to create the different resources for a demo.
+Inside the kdemo project directory there's a `kubernetes/` folder with a few yaml files you can use to create the different resources for a demo.

 ## For a stadard (amd64) K8s cluster ##